Departments & Organizations

 Abeel A. Mangi, MD, is an attending surgeon in the Section of Cardiac Surgery at Yale University, and is Surgical Director of the Program in Trans-Catheter Therapies and Surgical Director of the Center for Advanced Heart Failure, Mechanical Circulatory Support and Cardiac Transplantation at the Yale New Haven Heart & Vascular Institute.

-He specializes in complex and re-operative cardiac surgery, trans-catheter valve repair and replacement, heart, heart-lung, and lung transplantation, ventricular assist devices, total artificial hearts, extracorporeal membrane oxygenation (ECMO), operations for heart failure, aortic and mitral valve repair and replacement, off-pump coronary bypass grafting, myectomy and the surgical treatment of hypertrophic cardiomyopathy, treatment of chronic pulmonary emboli, and ascending aortic and arch replacement.
+He specializes in complex and re-operative cardiac surgery, trans-catheter valve repair and replacement, heart, heart-lung, and lung transplantation; ventricular assist devices, total artificial hearts, extracorporeal membrane oxygenation (ECMO); aortic and mitral valve repair and replacement, treatment of chronic pulmonary emboli, and ascending aortic and arch replacement.

-Dr. Mangi has performed over 2,000 heart operations.
-His accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation; pioneering work in the area of trans-catheter valve replacement; recognizing the importance of surgical technique in avoiding LVAD failure; and investigating comparative cost-effectiveness of therapies for advanced heart failure.
-Under his leadership, volume of the transplant and mechanical circulatory support programs has quadrupled; while length of stay, morbidity and mortality have decreased, and quality has increased.
+Dr. Mangi has participated in over 2,500 heart operations, including almost 1,000 at Yale.
+His accomplishments include describing one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation; pioneering work in the area of trans-catheter valve replacement; recognizing the importance of surgical technique in avoiding LVAD failure; and investigating comparative cost-effectiveness of therapies for advanced heart failure.

 Dr. Mangi earned his undergraduate and medical degrees from Brown University.
+He earned an MBA from the Sloan School of Management at the Massachusetts Institute of Technology.
 After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he was awarded a postdoctoral National Research Service Award fellowship from the National Institutes of Health, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
 He completed his fellowship in cardiac surgery at Columbia University and was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.

-As principal or co-investigator in several clinical trials and studies, Dr. Mangi has focused his research efforts on his specialty interests, including trans-catheter repair and replacement of diseased heart valves; the surgical treatment of ischemic heart failure, cellular therapy to treat advanced heart damage and expanded roles for left ventricular assist devices (LVADs).
-He is also interested in quality of care in LVAD patients, and desensitization of recipients awaiting cardiac transplantation.
-He is prinicpal investigator on multiple clinical trials investigating catheter-based therapies for valvular heart disease and outcomes of patients supported on newer generation LVADs.
+As principal or co-investigator in several dozen clinical trials and studies, Dr. Mangi has focused his research efforts on his specialty interests, including trans-catheter repair and replacement of diseased heart valves; the surgical treatment of ischemic heart failure, cellular therapy to treat advanced heart damage and expanded roles for left ventricular assist devices (LVADs).
+He is principal investigator on multiple clinical trials investigating catheter-based therapies for valvular heart disease and outcomes of patients supported on newer generation LVADs.

-Dr. Mangi’s research group investigates important questions regarding variables that influence clinical outcomes for therapies for advanced heart failure.
-Large national databases such as the Interagency Registry for Mechanical Assisted Circulatory Support (INTERMACS), United Network for Organ Sharing (UNOS), Society for Thoracic Surgeons (STS) and the Nationwide Inpatient Sample (NIS) have been used to analyze cost and cost-effectiveness for such therapies, clinical prediction modeling, diversity and health equity issues, quality of life and access to care.
+Dr. Mangi’s research investigates important questions regarding variables that influence clinical outcomes for therapies for end-stage cardiac patients – whether those with advanced heart valve disease or advanced heart failure.
+Large national databases such as the Interagency Registry for Mechanical Assisted Circulatory Support (INTERMACS), United Network for Organ Sharing (UNOS), Society for Thoracic Surgeons (STS) and the Nationwide Inpatient Sample (NIS) have been used to analyze cost and cost-effectiveness for such therapies and clinical prediction modeling.
+More recently, Dr. Mangi’s work has focused on dynamic work design in the health care delivery environment and optimal rational strategies to decrease costs of care.

 Dr. Mangi serves on multiple institutional, national and international committees, scientific advisory boards, and has been elected to membership and fellowship in the most esteemed organizations in his field including the International Society for Heart and Lung Transplantation, The American College of Cardiology, The Society for Thoracic Surgeons, The Society of University Surgeons, and The American College of Surgeons.